When

 – Thursday – Boat Chattooga.

-– Friday – Travel day to VA Halfway point in Glasgow (or near) where the James River is.
+– Friday – Travel day to VA Halfway point in Glasgow near the James River.
+KOA in Natural Bridge is a good option.

 – Saturday – Boat James River in VA.
 Travel after paddling?